Skip to main content

 Gift Aid your fundraising money

-Now that you’ve raised your fundraising money, why not maximise your donations at no extra cost?
-Find out which fundraising donations are eligible for Gift Aid and how to add them to your donation.
+Now that you’ve fundraised, why not boost your donations at no extra cost?
+Find out which fundraising donations are eligible for Gift Aid and how to claim it.

 How does Gift Aid work?